yuwex/scratchcloud/sphinx/source/extensions_tutorial.rst

 The APIConnection has three basic fetch functions: ``fetch_user()``, ``fetch_project()``, and ``fetch_studio()``.

 .. warning::
-  Sending more than 10 api requests per second will result in the complete CloudClient being rate limited.
+  Fetching the API more than 10 times per second will result in the CloudClient being rate limited.
 Since scratchcloud does not have built in ratelimiting (yet), please be mindful of how many requests you send!
 This library was made for event-based interactions rather than constant updating.

-... more here abt API connection
+* ``fetch_user()`` returns a :class:`scratchcloud.ext.api.User` class
+* ``fetch_project()`` returns a :class:`scratchcloud.ext.api.Project` class
+* ``fetch_studio()`` returns a :class:`scratchcloud.ext.api.Studio` class

+Sending fetch requests is as follows:

 .. code-block:: python
+  :emphasize-lines: 9

-  from scratchcloud import CloudClient
+  from scratchcloud import CloudClient, CloudChange from scratchcloud.ext import APIConnection

   client = CloudClient(username='yuwe', project_id='622084628')
+  api = APIConnection(client)

+  @client.event
+  async def on_connect():
+    user = await api.fetch_user('yuwe')
+    print(f'Location for {user.username}')
+    print(f'{user.username} is from {user.country}')

+Most objects have extra fetch methods.
+For example, the Studio class has the methods :meth:`fetch_curators` and :meth:`fetch_managers`.

+The APIConnection class will not be updated to contain site-api methods or webscraping.
+It is solely used for scratch's built in API.

+The APIConnection documentation and all of its classes and methods can be found here: :class:`scratchcloud.ext.api`

 Utils Extension
 ---------------